-Note that any room that has Preschool-Aged At-Risk or Special Education three and four-year-old students, the number of students should be multiplied by .5.
-For example, in Table 7 above if period 1 on Monday was made up of 21 Preschool-Aged at-risk students, then the number of students for that period would be 10.5 (21 X 0.5).
-Remember, Preschool-Aged at-risk includes 3 and 4-year-old at-risk.
+Note that any room that has 4-year-old At-Risk or Special Education three and four-year-old students, the number of students should be multiplied by .5.
+For example, in Table 7 above if period 1 on Monday was made up of 21 4-year-old at-risk students, then the number of students for that period would be 10.5 (21 X 0.5).